emranmho/emranmho/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?lines=Hi+%F0%9F%91%8B%2C+I'm+Mohammodullah+Emran)](https://git.io/typing-svg)

-I am a software engineer currently working at Apurba Technologies Ltd. I have been with the company since 2022 and am excited to be a part of the team and contributing to the growth of the company.
+I am a software engineer currently working at BizzNTek Ltd. I have been with the company since 2023 and am excited to be a part of the team and contribute to the company's growth.
 I am passionate about the field of software engineering and am always looking for new challenges and opportunities to improve my skills and knowledge.</div>

-- 🔭 I’m currently working on Screen Reader Application
+- 🔭 I’m currently working on AltiosDev which is an HRM Software.

 - 🌱 I’m currently learning  [SignalR](https://learn.microsoft.com/en-us/aspnet/core/tutorials/signalr?view=aspnetcore-7.0&tabs=visual-studio) & [Microservice](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/multi-container-microservice-net-applications/)